Dačice: Sights

 The monastery complex with the Church of Saint Anthony of Padua, and the Church of Saint Lawrence are the most valuable preserved Baroque monuments and the main landmarks of the town.
 The monastery is still active and inaccessible for the public.

 The Old Castle was built in 1572–1579 and served as the manor house until 1591, when the New Castle was built.
 The Old Castle now houses part of the municipal office.
 The Renaissance town hall is the most significant house of the square and still serves its original purpose.
 The New Castle, nowadays called Dačice Castle, was rebuilt in the 19th century from Renaissance to the current Empire form, and today it is open to visitors.
 It also includes a 10 ha large English-style landscape park.

-The invention of the sugar cube is the subject of a permanent exhibition in the Municipal Museum and Gallery, which is located in the southern wing of the Dačice Castle.
+The invention of the sugar cube is the subject of a permanent exhibition in the Municipal Museum and Art Gallery, which is located in the southern wing of the Dačice Castle.
 In the town centre there is also a granite monument commemorating this event.